Accessible Church Websites

 This excellent UK charity can advise on all areas of accessibility for churches.

-This is a fairly technical document and not for the light hearted.
+This is a fairly technical site and not for the faint hearted.
 Note, this is widely considered to be the worldwide reference on accessibility issues for the web.

 - W3C list of evaluation tools

 More tools that may also help accessibility testing.